Alpha beta filter: Filter equations

-An alpha beta filter presumes that a system is adequately approximated by a model having two internal states, where the first state is obtained by integrating the value of the second state over time.
-Measured system output values correspond to observations of the first model state, plus disturbances.
+An alpha beta filter presumes that a system is adequately approximated by a model having two internal state variables, where the first variable is obtained by integrating the value of the second over time.
+Measured system output values correspond to observations of the first state variable, plus disturbances.
 This very low order approximation is adequate for many simple systems, for example, mechanical systems where position is obtained as the time integral of velocity.
-Based on a mechanical system analogy, the two states can be called position x and velocity v.
+Based on a mechanical system analogy, the two state variables can be called position x and velocity v.
 Assuming that velocity remains approximately constant over the small time interval ΔT between measurements, the position state is projected forward to predict its value at the next sampling time using equation 1.

 Since velocity variable v is presumed constant, its projected value at the next sampling time equals the current value.

 If additional information is known about how a driving function will change the v state during each time interval, equation 2 can be modified to include it.